Marvelous Türkiye (Turkey)

 Day 14: Depart Istanbul

-Hotel check out time is 1100 hrs.
+Hotel check out time is 11:00 AM.
 After breakfast, transfer to Ataturk Airport (IST) for your departure flight.
-Please be advised that departure transfer to (IST airport) is provided by the hotel’s shuttle and is available at 0900 hrs and at 1300 hrs.
+Please be advised that departure transfer to (IST airport) is provided by shuttle and is available at 9:00 AM and at 1:00 PM.
 (B)

 B=Breakfast, L=Lunch, D=Dinner